OpenNebula/docs/source/vmware_cluster_deployment/vmware_node_deployment/vcenter_driver.rst

     2    datastore-15341 datastore1 (1)                                     [100]
     3    datastore-16    nfs                                                [102, 100]

-The import tool (list) will discover datastores in each datacenter and will show the name of the datastore, the capacity and OpenNebula cluster IDs which this datastore will be added to.
+The import tool (list) will discover datastores in each datacenter and will show the name of the datastore, the capacity and OpenNebula cluster IDs that this datastore will be added to.

-Once you know what datastore you want to import:
+Once you know which datastore you want to import:

 .. prompt:: bash $ auto